 In November, it is best to pack clothing that you can layer.
 Sweaters, both short and long sleeve tops, jeans, and a light coat are safe options.
 Include some rain gear or a fold-up umbrella just in case.

 - Web Summit: This is the tech event everybody is talking about, with 50,000 coming to Lisbon.

 - LEFFEST – Lisbon & Sintra Film Festival: Set in both Lisbon and the beautiful village of Sintra, this annual international festival offers film screenings, conferences, readings, master classes, concerts and exhibitions.

-- Vodafone Mexefest: An autumn’s music festival to discover incredible artists ranging all genres, rock, pop, electronic, indie, jazz, funk and folk.
-Theatres, churches and even a railway station on Lisbon’s Avenida da Liberdade are used as the festival’s venue.
+- Super Bock em Stock: An autumn music festival, held on 23-24 November, to discover incredible artists ranging all genres – rock, pop, electronic, indie, jazz, funk and folk.
+Theatres, churches, and even Rossio railway station, on Avenida da Liberdade, the boulevard that leads to the Baixa (downtown), are used as the festival’s venue.

 Fun in November

 Throughout the chestnut season (mid October to March), roasted chestnuts (“castanhas assadas”) are traditionally sold on the streets, wrapped in a newspaper cone.
 This is the most unique street food you’ll find in Lisbon.

 Each 11 November, Portuguese celebrate St. Martin’s day, which marks the maturation of the year’s wine, by eating roasted chestnuts and tasting wine in parties known as magustos.
 To find a magusto in Lisbon, ask your hotel or the tourist office.
 Many restaurants in Lisbon offer special menus on this day.